Parole denied for woman convicted in husband's death in murder-for-hire plot - The Coast News Group

-OCEANSIDE — A woman who hired five U.S. Marines to kill her husband in Oceanside more than 35 years ago was denied parole today.
+OCEANSIDE — A woman who hired five U.S. Marines to kill her husband in Oceanside more than 35 years ago was denied parole on Friday, Jan.
+22.

 Laura Troiani, now 59, was convicted of the murder of her 37-year-old husband, Carlo, who was shot in the back on an Oceanside roadway in 1984.